 Aldelphi University - Stephen Shore, EdD

 Dr. Shore presently works as an Assistant Professor at Adelphi University teaching Master’s courses in Special Education including Introduction to Autism Spectrum Disorders.
 Dr. Shore was diagnosed with "Atypical Development with strong autistic tendencies."
 Dr. Shore was viewed as "too sick" to be treated on an outpatient basis and recommended for institutionalization.
-Dr. Shore has presented at all but two USAAA conferences.
+Dr. Shore has presented at USAAA conferences since 2007.
 Dr. Shore serves on the US Autism & Asperger Association Advisory Board.

 Case Western University School of Medicine - Phillip C. DeMio, MD

 Dr. DeMio is board-certified by the American Board of Emergency Medicine.
 He received his M.D. from the Case Western Reserve University School of Medicine with honors in Neurosurgery, Endocrinology/Metabolism, Advanced OB/GYN, and Advanced Internal Medicine.
 Dr. DeMio has been a faculty member at several teaching hospitals including Case Western University School of Medicine and the Cleveland Clinic Foundation.
 He is accredited by the Teaching System of U.S. Armed Forces Medical Core and his career includes an emphasis on toxicology.
-Dr. DeMio is Chief Medical Officer for US Autism & Asperger Association and the Executive Director for the American Medical Autism Board.
+Dr. DeMio serves on the USAAA Board and is the Chief Medical Officer for US Autism & Asperger Association.
+He also serves as the Executive Director for the American Medical Autism Board.
 Dr. DeMio has a son who is affected with ASD.
-Dr. DeMio has presented at all USAAA conferences since 2006.
+Dr. DeMio has presented at USAAA World Conferences since 2006.

 Colorado State University - Temple Grandin, PhD

 Dr. Grandin is one of the most accomplished and well-known adults with autism in the world.
 Dr. Grandin’s fascinating life was brought to the screen in 2010 in the HBO production full-length film, "Temple Grandin", which claimed seven Emmy Awards.
 Dr. Grandin presently works as a Professor of Animal Science at Colorado State University.
-Dr. Grandin has been a keynote speaker at four USAAA conferences including the USAAA 2007, 2010 and 2012 World Conferences.
+Dr. Grandin has been a keynote speaker at many USAAA World Conferences since 2007.

 George Washington University - Valerie Hu, PhD

 Dr. Valerie Hu is a Professor of Biochemistry and Molecular Biology at The George Washington University Medical Center as well as a mother of a son with autism spectrum disorders (ASD).
 She redirected her research focus towards autism in 2005 and has since published 10 papers on the genes and biological pathways associated with ASD.
 Dr. Hu received her Ph.D. in Chemistry from California Institute of Technology and did her postdoctoral research in Membrane Biochemistry and Immunology at UCLA.
-Dr. Hu serves on the US Autism & Asperger Association Advisory Board and she presented at the USAAA 2012 World Conference.
+Dr. Hu serves on the US Autism & Asperger Association Advisory Board and has presented at the USAAA World Conferences since 2012.

 Harvard Medical School - Martha Herbert, MD, PhD

 Dr. Herbert is an Assistant Professor of Neurology at Harvard Medical School, a Pediatric Neurologist with subspecialty certification in Neurodevelopmental Disabilities at the Massachusetts General Hospital, a Principal Investigator, a member of the MGH Center for Morphometric Analysis, and an affiliate of the HST-MGH Martinos Center for Biomedical Imaging.
-Dr. Herbert was a keynote speaker at the USAAA 2010 and 2012 World Conferences.
+Dr. Herbert has been a keynote speaker at the USAAA World Conferences since 2010.